pingcap/failpoint/README.md

     }
     ```

-- Inject a failpoint to the SELECT statement to make it block one case if the failpoint is active
+- Inject a failpoint to the SELECT statement to make it block one CASE if the failpoint is active

     ```go
     func (s *StoreService) ExecuteStoreTask() {